libxengine/libxengine/README.en.md

 #### learning method
 If you want to do network service communication development, you need to understand the XEngine_Core module of the XEngine_Core component and the XClient_Socket module of the XEngine_Client component
 You can also look at HelpComponents_Packets of the XEngine_HelpComponents component to see how network packets are handled
-More advanced use can be combined with the HelpComponents_XLog log module under the XEngine_HelpComponents component and the HelpComponents_Packets database module
+More advanced use can be combined with the HelpComponents_XLog log module under the XEngine_HelpComponents component and the HelpComponents_Database database module
 When you are familiar with this framework, you can use the XEngine_StreamMedia component to develop streaming media or XEngine_AVCoder to develop audio and video codec functions
 You can also use the XEngine_RfcComponents component to develop some common protocol services, such as HTTP, WEBSOCKET, SIP, etc...